mechmotum/mechmotum.github.io/content/pages/jobs.rst

 .. _This video: https://collegerama.tudelft.nl/Mediasite/Showcase/public/Presentation/fa73a57026674d3faeed902b0e261ec91d

-If you would like to work on a project for your Master's thesis in the lab please send a letter explaining your interest in the lab, CV or resume, and any other relevant information to j.k.moore@tudelft.nl and a.l.schwab@tudelft.nl.
+If you would like to work on a project for your Master's thesis in the lab please send a letter explaining your interest in the lab, CV or resume, a list of courses you've take, the name of your MSc track, and any other relevant information to j.k.moore@tudelft.nl and a.l.schwab@tudelft.nl.
 Include whether you are a current student, have been accepted to the University, or have not applied yet.

 MSc Project Proposals and Ideas
 -------------------------------